i2p/i2p.www/i2p2www/blog/2021/08/26/20-Years-of-I2P.rst

 ----------------------------------------------

 {% trans -%}
-I2P has always been a decentralized network, because it's obvious that providing an anonymity network is an intrinsically collaborative process.
-To illustrate with the the most extreme example, a single computer user cannot provide itself with anonymity, nor can it be a useful network, by definiton.
+I2P has always been a decentralized network, because its obvious that providing an anonymity network is an intrinsically collaborative process.
+To illustrate with the most extreme example, a single computer cannot provide itself with anonymity, nor can it be a useful network, by definiton.
 However, building I2P in this fully-decentralized manner hasn't always been easy.
 {%- endtrans %}